Josef Martinez Breaks MLS Single-Season Scoring Record with 28th Goal

 The 25-year-old bagged the opener in Sunday's 3-1 win over Columbus Crew—his 27th of the season—to draw level with former joint record holders Roy Lassiter, Chris Wondolowski and Bradley Wright-Phillips.

-Gerardo Martino's side have soared with Martinez leading their line, having netted 19 times in 21 MLS outings last term.
-He might have cracked the record in his debut campaign were it not for the 13 matches he missed with hamstring and foot injuries, per Transfermarkt.
+Gerardo Martino's side have soared with Martinez leading their line.
+He netted 19 times in 20 regular-season outings last term and might have cracked the record in his debut campaign were it not for the 13 matches he missed with hamstring and foot injuries, per Transfermarkt.

-Martinez has found his groove in the league, and regardless of whether he's worthy of making a step up, MLS analyst Alexi Lalas made the case to revel in his exploits:
+Martinez has found his groove in the league, and regardless of whether he's worthy of making a step up, analyst Alexi Lalas made the case to revel in his exploits:

 Alexi Lalas @AlexiLalas